 French macarons have been on my to-do list for quite a while, but I’ve been really intimidated.
 I’ve read about how difficult how they are to make, how precise everything must be, disaster stories, etc. I tried to read as much as possible about macarons before my first attempt, but the more I read, the more daunting it appeared as my head was full of so many different tips.

 Well, my first attempt wasn’t perfect, at least they came out resembling macaron shells.
 And since I was planning on making ice cream sandwiches with them, they still worked.
-I’ve since made macarons again and was much more successful in my second attempt, which I’ll blog about later.
+I’ve since made them again and was much more successful in my second attempt.

 I don’t know if there is an easier way to make ice cream sandwiches.
 I’ll have to do some research because this process took me a while and it was really messy.
 A lot of melted ice cream.
 At one point, BF asked me what I was doing.
 “Making a mess,” I informed him honestly.

 These came out pretty tasty.
 They did take a while to make.
-It helps that these freeze well, so you can make a lot at a time and keep them in the freezer.
+It helps that they freeze well, so you can make a lot at a time and keep them in the freezer.

 After two macaron attempts, here are some tips I think are important: